 - Pump if baby gets a bottle or misses a feeding, or if you’re going to need a bottle for a specific reason.
 Just don’t pump on a regular schedule, and don’t pump unless you need to.

-How do I add regular pumping into my schedule?
+How do I add pumping into my schedule when I'm exclusively breastfeeding already?

 And in case you’re wondering: the vast majority of pumping parents get 3-4 oz of milk per pump session.